mukunda-p/vogueX---Fashion-Recommender/docs/SE Project - USE CASES.md

 Use Case #2
 Actor : A user
 Actor Goal : to make a fashion profile
-Problem : As a user I would like to create a fashion profile, so that I can understand what clothes do people wear in different occasions and get some new ideas.
+Problem : As a user I would like to create a fashion profile, so that I can understand what clothes doc people wear in different occasions and get some new ideas.
 Steps:
 1. The user decides to make a fashion profile
 2. The user logs on voguex and clicks on signup